Background pattern

 • Probenecid (used to treat gout)

-Pregnancy and lactation
+Pregnancy and breastfeeding

-Driving and operating machinery
+Driving and using machines

-Cefazolina Sala contains sodium
+Cefazoline Sala contains sodium

-3. How to Use Cefazolina Sala
+3. How to use Cefazoline Sala

-Follow exactly the administration instructions for this medication as indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's instructions for administering this medication exactly.
+If in doubt, consult your doctor or pharmacist again.

-Recommended Dose
+Recommended dose

-Prophylactic Treatment
+Prophylactic treatment

 Patients with renal and/or hepatic insufficiency

 In case of accidental overdose, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount taken.
-Bring the package insert with you.
+Bring the package leaflet with you.

-If you forget to use Cefazolina Sala
+If you forget to use Cefazoline Sala

-Do not take a double dose to make up for the missed dose.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt the treatment with Cefazolina Sala
+If you stop treatment with Cefazoline Sala

-If you have any other questions about the use of this product, ask your doctor or pharmacist.
+If you have any further questions about the use of this product, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 Severe allergic reactions(very rare, may affect up to 1 in 10,000 people).